exakat/exakat-docs/Reference/Rules/Structures/UnsupportedOperandTypes.rst

   This `error <https://www.php.net/error>`_ is raised when trying to combine an array and a scalar value.

 Always checks that the types are compatible with the planned operations.
+PHP detects this `error <https://www.php.net/error>`_ at linting time, when using literal values.
+When `static <https://www.php.net/manual/en/language.oop5.static.php>`_ expression are involved, this `error <https://www.php.net/error>`_ will appear at execution time.

 .. code-block:: php